fiftynineseconds/Bar-Fight/README.md

 - A header bar shows the current section, bar number, beat, and chords at a glance, with a "Next: [section]" preview
 - Click anywhere on the timeline to seek

-## Design

-- Dark DAW-inspired UI — think Pro Tools, not a music app
-- Monospace font throughout
-- Each section type has its own accent color; active section glows
-- Single HTML file + vanilla JS, no framework, no build step

 ## Stack & Structure

 Currently: a single `index.html` served by nginx in Docker.